-- The General Fund budget furnished by the Department for the fiscal year ended June 30, 1998 did not agree with the state Office of Management and Budget confirmation of the budgeted amounts. - The Department did not furnish a financial statement line item budget for the Special Revenue Fund on a fiscal year basis coinciding with the Department's annual reporting period. - The Department does not reconcile federal grant revenues recorded in the Department's records, with the amounts received by the Government Development Bank (GDB).
-The GDB is the agency which receives all federal funds requests made by the Department of the Family.
-A significant difference exists between the federal agency amounts confirmed and the amounts recorded in the Department's general ledger.

-- The Department does not reconcile disbursements recorded in the Department's records with the Puerto Rico Treasury Department amounts disbursed.
+- The General Fund budget furnished by the Department for the fiscal year ended June 30, 1999 did not agree with the state Office of Management and Budget confirmation of the budgeted amounts. - The Department did not furnish a financial statement line item budget for the Special Revenue Fund on a fiscal year basis coinciding with the Department's annual reporting period. - The Department does not reconcile federal grant revenues recorded in the Department's records, with the amounts received by the Government Development Bank (GDB).
+The GDB is the agency which receives all federal funds requests made by the Department of the Family. - The Department does not reconcile disbursements recorded in the Department's records with the Puerto Rico Treasury Department amounts disbursed.
 The Treasury Department is the agency which makes all disbursements for the Department of the Family. - The Department is not able to provide accurate information on the status of receivables from the federal government for inclusion in the Commonwealth's annual financial statements.